Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 Now the generated expression begins to resemble a Dhall configuration we might write by hand.
 The outer record is an ordinary Dhall record and the `pull_request_rules` field of that record contains an ordinary Dhall `List`.
 However, the "leaves" of our expression are still arbitrary YAML that we need to narrow to more specific types.

 So far we've used `JSON/Type` as a type-level `TODO` for our YAML schema that we can insert when we're not sure what some subexpression's type should be.
+This trick allows us to incrementally migrate from a weakly-typed configuration to a strongly-typed one.

 ## Keep it simple